Charles Henri Hector, Count of Estaing: Governor of the Leeward Islands

 In the early months of 1762 France made preparations for a major expedition against Portuguese territories in South America.
-Promoted to lieutenant general of the army on 25 July 1762, d'Estaing was also given the rank of chef d'escadre (rear admiral) in the French Navy in recognition for his exploits, a rank lesser than that he held in the army.
+Promoted to lieutenant general of the army on 25 July 1762, Estaing was also given the rank of chef d'escadre (rear admiral) in the French Navy in recognition for his exploits, a rank lesser than that he held in the army.
 In order to clarify his command role in the expedition, the king formally removed him from the army and gave him the rank of lieutenant general in the navy.
 The expedition was called off when preliminary peace terms were agreed.

-In 1764 King Louis appointed d'Estaing governor general of the French Leeward Islands, a post he held until 1766.
+In 1764 King Louis appointed Estaing governor general of the French Leeward Islands, a post he held until 1766.
 Based principally in Saint-Domingue (present-day Haiti), he recruited French colonists known as Acadians to settle there.
 They had been deported from the French colony of Acadia by the British during the war, as they had refused to take loyalty oaths to Britain.
 These efforts were largely unsuccessful, as many Acadian immigrants died of tropical disease.
 Others sought to resettle elsewhere because of the hot climate and poor land.

 Home service

-D'Estaing returned to France in 1767.
+Estaing returned to France in 1767.
 At this time he had to deal with the formal separation from his wife, which they had agreed to in writing in 1756, before his departure for India.
 The division of their properties was somewhat contentious, leading to court proceedings and appeals that ultimately failed to divide their estates.

-In 1772 d'Estaing was appointed naval inspector and governor at Brest, the country's principal Atlantic naval station.
+In 1772 Estaing was appointed naval inspector and governor at Brest, the country's principal Atlantic naval station.
 In 1777 he was promoted to vice admiral of the Asian and American seas (vice-amiral des mers d'Asie et d'Amérique).